 “My experiment gives me the feeling of individuality.”
 Sobhy Guirguis

-As we enter the realm of one of the more perplexing artistic psyches of the 20th century in the Arab world, we soon realize how the art of Sobhy Guirguis creates a profound and intimate experience.
+As we enter the realm of one of the more perplexing artistic psyches of the 20th-century in the Arab world, we soon realize how the art of Sobhy Guirguis creates a profound and intimate experience.
 His sculptural or painted shapes are a metaphor to his secluded life, an autobiography in a way, acknowledging his self and the otherness.
 His work is at once conceptual and emotional; minimalistic and complex; mature and childlike; ancient Egyptian and universal; abstract and figurative and above all, human.
-Though he always had supporters and noteworthy shows, his work remained largely unknown outside the tiny circles of Egyptian avant-garde art connoisseurs.
-His emancipating humanism sought to escape from common art of one’s time.
-Guirguis had long chosen to be away from the limelight of honors and awards, opting to spend his time inquiring and producing, showing an indefatigable commitment to artistic creation, which he pursued until his last day.
-It was not until the Ministry of Culture inaugurated a comprehensive retrospective in Horizon One Gallery at Mahmoud Khalil Museum in 2007 that he at last took his place as one of the most inventive and disturbing Egyptian artists of the century.
-He was 78-year-old.
-A decade earlier in 1992, a one-floor museum dedicated to his sculptures in Shouna, Alexandria was inaugurated, but it went almost unnoticed.

-Isolated between his apartment and studios located in the same building in popular downtown Cairo between Boulaq and Shobra, yet aware of the external events surrounding him, Sobhy Guirguis was probably the most truthful Egyptian artist of the twentieth century to the child within the adult.
-The best works of Guirguis take you to the limit of your capacity to be moved by art.
+Isolated between his apartment and studios located in the same building in popular downtown Cairo between Boulaq and Shobra, Sobhy Guirguis was probably the most truthful Egyptian artist of the twentieth-century Egypt.
+His best works take you to the limit of your capacity to be moved by art.

 Perhaps Guirguis’ choice of liberating himself from the constraints of fashion, success and market pressure enabled him to work entirely for himself.
 Passionate about his independence, he protected his seclusion to observe and understand the contradictions of life.
 Liberated as such, he sought to un-clutter his mind from the atrocities he warned against, such as wars, poverty, and especially the rise of street children.